I Got Mugged in Mexico (+ What To Do if it Happens to You)

 First of all, angry with myself.
 Why didn’t I run away?
 Why didn’t I curl up in a ball on the floor until they left me alone?
 Why did I take us both there in the first place?
 I wish I’d smashed my phone on the floor before they got a chance to peel it out of my hand.

 Then, you pretty much just feel really fucking embarrassed.
 There’s nothing to make you feel more ashamed than realising, hey guess what, you’re not as big and clever as you thought you were.
 You’re actually very, very naïve.
 And now you’re stuck here with no way to get home.
 Oh and you’re sobbing in the middle of the road, and you continue sobbing in front of the lovely family that lent you and your boyfriend a phone to call the police with, a laptop to block your phone with and money to get your stupid ass home with.
-And gave you a tortilla to shut you up with. (buy wyeth ativan often prevail in times of tragedy.)
+And gave you a tortilla to shut you up with.
+(Mexican stereotypes often prevail in times of tragedy.)

 A few hours later, after you’ve cancelled all your debit cards, blocked your SIM and inevitably informed everyone you know on facebook that you’re an absolute idiot and please-don’t-try-to-get-in-touch-with-me-on-whatsapp-anymore, you beat yourself up just a little bit more about it.